Alfred Le Chatelier: Military career (1876–93)

 After leaving Saint-Cyr in 1876 Le Chatelier was an officier des affaires indigénes in Algeria for ten years.

 In 1880 he was an assistant topographer on the first Flatters expedition.

-This mission set out on January 1880 to explore a route for a trans-Saharan railway.
+This mission set out in January 1880 to explore a route for a trans-Saharan railway.

 At Touggourt Le Chatelier advised Paul Flatters not to accept the offer of a muqaddam to accompany the mission, since his religious prestige might undermine the authority of Flatters.

 This caused a furious response from Flatters, who possibly felt his competence was being questioned.

 Relations between the French and Arab members of the expedition were uneasy from the start.

 At Aïn Taïba, eight days south of Ouargla, Le Chatelier tried to retrieve some water skins the cameleers had taken from the French.

 The Arabs at once cocked their rifles and took position behind a dune, and the French did the same.

 Flatters temporarily resolved the problem by relieving Le Chatelier of his command.

 The mission reached Lake Menghough on the fringe of the Tuareg of the Ajjer country, then returned in May 1880.

 When the second Flatters expedition was being organized later in 1880 Le Chatelier was among the members of the first expedition who asked for other assignments.

 Le Chatelier was head of the French post among the Mekhedma tribe of the Sud-Oranais, where he taught them what he called "republican principles".

 As the rebellion of the Awlad Sidi Shaykh died down, the itinerant marabouts of the Awlad Sidi Shaykh turned to rebuilding their business, demanding donations to their shrine from the peasants, who still thought they had strong influence with God.

 Le Chatelier succeeded in convincing the local people that they need not pay the tribute.

 He was promoted to chef de bureau of Ouargla from 1882 to 1885.

 Colonel André de Saint-Germain taught him the old school Arab Bureaux principles of administration in which the chef de bureau was administrator, advocate and judge of the indigenous people.

 Le Chatelier opened a school, had wells dug, improved sanitation, established a court and met regularly with the local elders.